cdusina/AWS-SAA-C03/README.md

 ## AWS ACCOUNTS
 1. AWS accounts are a container for identities and AWS resources
 2. The email address initialy used for setup will be the Root user which will have unrestricted access.
-3. Other users can be added within the account which you can limit what access they have throughout the account.
-These are refered to as IAM users.
+3. IAM Users can be added which you can limit access.

 ## IAM ACCOUNT BASICS